TheNoZER0/imc-prosperity3/README.md

 - Implement aggressive "taking" logic when market prices significantly misaligned with fair value,
 - Automatically request conversions when needed to manage risk near expiry.

-Despite the sophistication of the model, in practice, the optimal strategy was much simpler:
-**short macarons consistently and avoid getting trapped long.**

 In hindsight, we should have stripped the strategy down entirely.
 The forced conversion made the payoff profile asymmetric — it gave a false sense of security when in reality, the correct trade was to buy from pristine when the markets were favourable or overpriced in the local archipalego.